stefanbaumeler/bem-plus/methodology/guide/part-3.md

 # Part 3: bem-plus

 Even in the first post in this series, I have noted that styling problems are very different from selector problems.
 I think the separation is greater than most people realize.
-In fact, the styles and the selectors can be understood as two completely separate systems, and separating those two systems is a core part of BEMPlus.
+In fact, the styles and the selectors can be understood as two completely separate systems, and separating those two systems is a core part of bem-plus.

 So the first step is to take the styles of each element of a block, and put them into a mixin.
 The name of that mixin should always be `[block name]-[element name]`, or in the case of the block itself `[block name]-root`.
 We’ll also wrap the now bare selectors in another mixin, which we will include at the base level at the very bottom of the file.
 You might think that would cause chaos and confusion, but the opposite is the case.
 We just vastly simplified our structure, and each element now has a unique, easy to search for name.